Audi e-tron range, battery and charging

-You can also charge the e-tron at home, of course, with 11kW charging standard and 22kW charging available as an option, although your house will need to have three-phase power to make use of the fastest domestic charging speed.
-Working in conjunction with an energy provider's 'smart meter', charging can be scheduled for off-peak hours, when you could halve that cost by taking advantage of cheaper tariffs.
+You can also charge the e-tron at home, of course; a standard 7kW wallbox will charge the e-tron in around 13 hours, and working in conjunction with an energy provider's 'smart meter', charging can be scheduled for off-peak hours, when you could halve that cost by taking advantage of cheaper tariffs.